ammolytics/ballistic-daq/doc/design-notes.md

 Use FT232HL.
 Claims 40 MB/s = 320 Mbps transfer rates in datasheet.
 This is likely optimistic.

 Assuming 250 Mbps achievable transfer rate, ~15 WFM/s streaming should be doable

+# Future improvements

+Next board rev will use a 484 ball 7 series FPGA.
+This goes from 170 to 250 pins (five banks of 50 pins).

+Possible options (Jul 4 2022 pricing, -1 speed grade):
+* XC7S50: $69.58
+* XC7A50T: $92.54
+* XC7A35T: $63.63
+* XC7A15T: $51.66

+12T/25T are off the table due to insufficient I/O density.

+Should allow us to omit the iec40 as well as all level shifters by running four banks at 1.8V and one at 3.3V.